LEELAKARTHIKEYAN/LEELAKARTHIKEYAN/README.md

 ### Hi there! 👋

 + I am pursuing my B.tech in Electronics and Computer Engineering at VIT Chennai .
-+ I have done few projects in Web development .
++ I have done few projects in Web and App development .
 + Currently, I am focusing and gaining knowledge on AI and ML .